mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 ***...as an official***
-* Make testing free and broadly available. [*You can do this.
-Testing only a portion of hospitalized individuals will not help leaders make informed-enough decisions about 'what next' and may result in decisions that negatively impact population health and mortality*.  *Testing and contact tracing is less expensive than hospitalizations.*]
+* Make testing free and broadly available. [*You can do this.  *Testing and contact tracing is less expensive than hospitalizations.*  Testing only individuals in a small, ill-defined subset of your communities will not help leaders make informed-enough decisions about 'what next' and may result in decisions that negatively impact population health and mortality*.
+Engaging in evasive *word games* about the nature and extent of testing, or denying facts about the scope and effectiveness of your testing efforts are counterproductive behaviors.]
 * Put strong social distancing measures in place.
+Keep them in place until medical science supports a change in strategy.
 * Fund and implement extensive contact tracing efforts. [*Without this, leaders cannot make informed-enough decisions about 'what next' and may result in decisions that negatively impact population health and mortality*.  *Testing and contact tracing is less expensive and more humane than hospitalizations.*]
 * Fund & implement the purchase and formal coordination of PPE distribution to minimize waste and contention for limited resources.
 * Financially support those impacted by social distancing measures.
-* Keep reviewing your goals, tactics and strategies.
+* Keep reviewing the state of covid-19 related medical science, as well as your goals, tactics and strategies.
 Maintaining available hospital capacity or meeting economic growth targets are not the most critical goals.
 Maintaining public health is more important.
 Human life has value -- keep that in focus at all times.
 Using the word '*transparent*' is not being transparent in your decision-making and actions.
 Honesty, transparency, and being open to learning & change will earn you far more long lasting loyalty and compliance than any other behaviors.

 ----------------------------------------------------------